 Protect sensitive company data by coordinating with IT experts to install a company-wide data security policy.

-Implement security measures that help employees protect sensitive data, such as antivirus software, active firewalls, multi-factor authentication, password protections, and VPNs for secure site connections.
-Ensure employees have the training and understanding of the data security policy.
+Implement security measures that help remote employees protect sensitive data, such as antivirus software, active firewalls, multi-factor authentication, password protections, and VPNs for secure site connections.
+Ensure work-from-home employees have the training and understanding of the data security policy.

 Comply with international laws

-Labor laws and regulations vary worldwide, and employers must ensure compliance with the local requirements in the countries where their workforce lives and works.
+Labor laws and regulations vary worldwide, and employers must ensure compliance with the local requirements in the countries where their remote workforce lives and works.

 Consider partnering with a global employment expert like an employer of record (EOR) to help you easily hire international employees, manage your team, and ensure compliance.